IGROIS PINKY -- THE SECOND COLLECTION OF

 According to the Keseph Mishnah, the most important Aliyah is the third Aliyah, since it is typically reserved for the biggest tzaddik in the room.
 Or, more frequently, it goes to the guy who writes the biggest check to the shul, even though everyone knows he frequently schtupps his hot shiksa secretary while eating pork, and makes his money by selling variable mortgages to eighty year old widows who live off of Social Security.

-Continues the Goyn: on Simchas Toirah we echo the external calendar and combine the completion of the Toirah cycle with the completion of the baseball season.
-Consequently, there is a strong Minhag for men to dance together and jump on top of each other in celebration.
-There is even a Minhag amongst the Sephardim to pour champagne over each others' heads, although the real Jews celebrate by drinking scotch and making Mei Raglayim in the Ezras Nashim.
+Continues the Goyn: On Simchas Toirah, we echo the external calendar and combine the completion of the Toirah cycle with the completion of the Major League Baseball season.
+Consequently, there is a strong Minhag for men to dance together and jump on top of each other in victorious celebration.
+There is even a Minhag amongst the Sephardim to pour champagne over each others’ heads, although us real Jews celebrate by drinking scotch and making Mei Raglayim in the Ezras Nashim.

 I am reminded of a famous Maiseh Shehoya.
 Reb Elchanan Wasserman once took a break from the Simchas Toirah celebrations at his Yeshiva and ran home for a quick snack.
 When he arrived, the house was empty.
 No one was in the kitchen and no one was in the living room.
 He went upstairs, opened the door to his bedroom, and to his surprise, he found his wife Chraindie naked, rolling around in bed with the wives of his three Talmidei Muvhak, his leading student protégés.
 In shock, he asked his wife, “Voos Tootzuch Mit Der Gefilte Fish Party”?

 His wife Chraindie responded, “Elchi, you are off in Yeshiva celebrating the end of the Toirah cycle, while we are here celebrating the end of our cycles.”